The application period is currently closed.

 - What is the process?

-Eligible First Nations students must complete the on-line application form and submit a 500-word essay that speaks to how credible data beneficial to First Nations communities.
+Eligible First Nations students must complete the online application form and submit a 500-word essay that speaks to why quality data is important to First Nations.

 - When will the winners be announced?